RAF Brize Norton spends £1.6m on cutting aircraft noise

 Steve Radband, parish councillor in nearby Bampton, said noise levels were still "absolutely horrendous".

-Group Captain Lushington said the money had been spent on staff and resources to move aircraft to "less noise-sensitive areas" for ground running, the testing of engines while on the ground.'Be sure'
+Group Captain Lushington said the money had been spent on staff and resources to move aircraft to "less noise-sensitive areas" for ground running, the testing of engines while on the ground.